To request changes to these standards, file an RFC.

 If no changes have been merged to

-master since the document was released, you can follow the regular procedure for Releasing a new version from the master branch.
+main since the document was released, you can follow the regular procedure for Releasing a new version from the main branch.

 Follow these steps to hotfix a document: